open-eid/SiVa/README.md

 Unit and integration tests are integral part of the SiVa code base.
 The tests are automatically executed every time the application is built.
 The build will fail if any of the tests fail.

-We recommend using JetBrains IntelliJ IDE for developing and executing individual tests.

 To execute the tests from command line after application is built use:

 ```bash